BootcampCoderTF/belly-button-challenge/README.md

 Create a bubble chart that displays each sample.

 ## Part 3: Metadata and Deployment
-Deploy app to a free static page hosting service, such as GitHub Pages.
+Deploy app to the free static page hosting service, GitHub Pages.

 ## Part 4: Advanced Challenge Assignment
 Did not complete this part as did not manage to get around to it.